 I have purchased those processed, freezer-aisle taquitos more times than I can count.
 They are soooooo good but probably not so great for you.
 In my efforts to clean up my processed food act just a little bit, I decided to pick one of our favorite freezer treats and try to make it at home.

 But, I wanted it to come together quickly and still have that crunchy outside, and the chewy, cheesy, chicken-loaded inside that we love so much from our boxed taquito buddies.
 Enter, the Instant Pot!
 Add the chicken and cheesy/chili goodness to the pot, pressure cook the ingredients for 8 minutes, then add the chicken mixture to tortillas, and finish them by baking in the oven.
 Smother in cilantro lime chili sauce (or other favorite toppings) and devour!

-You guys, there is one particular ingredient that makes these chicken taquitos completely irresistible – cream cheese.
+You guys, there is one particular ingredient that makes these chicken taquitos completely irresistible – cream cheese. (for another great chicken taquito recipe, try my Slow Cooker Cream Cheese Chicken Taquitos.)
 What??
 YES.
 I throw cream cheese into the pressure cooker along with the chicken and green chiles and the result is pure magic.
 Trust me on this one.
 I’ll admit that maybe it isn’t very authentic, but hey – I never said these were authentic I only said they are insanely delicious and I stand by it.
 So embrace the cream cheese here, you won’t regret it.

 These baked taquitos are really simple to put together so don’t be put off by what seems like three different “to-do” lists.
 It’s just easier to read if I break it down this way.
 Plus, you can even make the cilantro-lime cream sauce the night before.
 It makes a great dip and dressing so sometimes I double it and use it on everything!